Is Jax Taylor Working At Tom Tom? He Shares Suspicious Message And Photo On Twitter

 Also during Season 6, fans watched as Jax Taylor agreed to walk away from his bartending gig at SUR Restaurant at the request of Vanderpump, who he had been working for for several years.

-Since leaving his job at the restaurant, Taylor has seemingly turned over a new leaf when it comes to how he treats people, including his now-fiance Brittany Cartwright, who he proposed to last month in Malibu.
+Since leaving his job at the restaurant, Taylor has seemingly turned over a new leaf when it comes to how he treats people, including his now-fiance Brittany Cartwright, whom he proposed to last month in Malibu.

 To see more of Jax Taylor and his co-stars, tune into the upcoming premiere of Vanderpump Rules Season 7 later this year on Bravo TV.
 A premiere date will be announced later this year.